allisonlynnbasore14/ComputerMusic/index.md

 ### Background:

 Some members of our team have had extensive musical experience.
 The remaining members were curious about music theory.
 Our mixed backgrounds gave us insight to make a webapp that people without musical experience could use and understand.
 Our goal was to implement an algorithm that take a song, analyses it, and produces a new melody that sounds just as good.
 This leads to the question of, well what sounds ‘good.’
-This is where music theory come into play.
+This is where music theory comes into play.
 Please investigate the rest of this site to see the ins and outs of our program.

 ### Why Music?